 To serve, place the pot on the table and spoon the braise into shallow bowls, making sure to include lots of vegetables and flavorful broth in each serving.

-Excerpt from Flavorwalla: Big Flavor.
+Flavorwalla: Big Flavor.
 Bold Spices.
 A New Way to Cook the Foods You Love by Floyd Cardoz.
 Copyright © 2016 by Floyd Cardoz.
 Used with permission by Artisan.
 All rights reserved.